 On top of that, local vegetables are more nutritious than vegetables shipped from across the country.
 Vegetables begin losing nutrients as soon as they are picked.
 The longer they sit around between when they are picked and when they reach your table, the more nutrients they lose.
 When you grow food in your own backyard, you know it’s as fresh as it can possibly be.
 In fact, in many cases, you can even wait to harvest your garden vegetables until right before you’re ready to use them.
 What could be fresher than that?

-Whether you have a massive yard with room for rows and rows of lettuce, beans, and heirloom cucumbers, or a small fire escape garden with a few window boxes full of herbs and a washtub for tomatoes, get gardening this summer for your health!
+Whether you have a massive yard with room for rows and rows of lettuce, beans, and heirloom cucumbers, or a small fire escape garden with a few window boxes full of herbs and a washtub for tomatoes, get gardening this spring for your health!